suvenrj/OS/IITB-Lab-2/Notes.md

 ### wait

-- Halts a process until all it's child processes exit
+- Halts a process until a child process exits

 ### waitpid